Exia2075/bookbot/README.md

 **BookBot** is a Python command-line program that analyzes the contents of books.
 It counts the total number of words, calculates the frequency of each character (ignoring case), and prints a sorted report of the most common alphabetical characters.

-This project was completed as part of Boot.dev’s Python course and demonstrates file handling, string manipulation, dictionaries, sorting, and CLI programming in Python. 🚀

 ---

 ## ✨ Features